SubstrateLabs/brocc/._NOTES/_TODO.md

 - scrape all tabs

 - rework scrape abstraction
-- storage should _not_ update doc with same url... only update existing doc if content is identical

 - research latest best academic paper scraping tool
 - research latest markdown chunking techniques